Lori Patton Davis' influence in higher education earns her new honors

 “I try to be a publicly engaged scholar,” Patton Davis said.
 “There's the work that goes in (academic) journals.
 But there are also op-eds that translate research to a broader audience.
 I try to maintain a social media presence to stay abreast of pressing educational issues and to connect with people within and beyond academia.”

-Lori Patton Davis is one of the most influential scholars in the field of higher education.
-Diverse Issues named her among the Top 35 Women in Higher Education, and now she has joined Education and Human Ecology as the chair of the Department of Educational Studies and professor in the Higher Education and Student Affairs program.
+In 2019, Diverse Issues named her among the Top 35 Women in Higher Education, the year she joined Education and Human Ecology as chair of the Department of Educational Studies and professor in the Higher Education and Student Affairs program.